glamsystems/ix-proxy/README.md

 Defines the parameter index for the destination instruction.
 If the account has been removed or replaced use a negative number.

+## Build & Tests

+Mapping configuration files from the [glam-sdk repository](https://github.com/glamsystems/glam-sdk/tree/main/remapping) are needed to run the tests.
+Run [./downloadMappings.sh](downloadMappings.sh) to pull only those files into this project.